DelphiWorlds/Kastri/Demos/FCMRebooted/ReadMe.md

 If you need to patch `FMX.PushNotification.FCM.iOS` manually, please see [these instructions](../../Features/Firebase/FCMManualPatch.md).

+**NOTE**: The patched file needs to be in the *project folder*, **OR** in the *search path*. **Do not patch it "in place" in the Delphi source**, because those folders are not normally in the search path.

 #### Firebase SDK

 Firebase support in Kastri has now been aligned with Firebase SDK for iOS version 10.8.0.
-Firebase SDK versions 9.x and older have now been **deprecated*, and are not guaranteed to work, so support for them has been removed entirely.
+Firebase SDK versions 9.x and older have now been **deprecated**, and are not guaranteed to work, so support for them has been removed entirely from Kastri.

 Please [download the SDK from here](https://github.com/firebase/firebase-ios-sdk/releases/download/10.8.0/Firebase-10.8.0.zip), and unzip it somewhere, preferably in a folder that can be common to other projects that use the SDK.
 Create an [Environment Variable User System Override](https://docwiki.embarcadero.com/RADStudio/Alexandria/en/Environment_Variables) called `Firebase`, and set it to the folder where the SDK was unzipped to.
 This corresponds to the `$(Firebase)` macro in the Project Options of the demo.
 You can use the framework search path value from the Project Options in your own project.